BrioniCo/code-template/README.md

 # **'Focal' Spelling Game**

 Focal is a fun interactive game for children aged approximately 4-6 who would are beginning to learn how to spell small words and enjoy guessing challenges.
-It is based loosely on the popular NYTimes 5-letter word guessing game called 'Wordle' .
+It is based loosely on the popular NYTimes 5-letter word guessing game called 'Wordle'.
 In 'Focal', players must use the clue image to guess what 3-letter word needs to be spelled and then they have three chances to spell it.
 The title 'Focal' refers to the Irish word for 'word' and so is a good play on 'Wordle'.
 <br>

 ![Focal represented on different devices](documents/focal-am-i-responsive.png)